jonjaques/graphql-tag-register/README.md

 Require `.graphql` files with Node & Typescript.

 You may want to add `"ignore": [".graphql", ".graphqls"]` to your .babelrc if you use babel@6.
-I hear that
+I hear that babel@7 fixes this by using the same dependency this module does ;)

 *Supports node@>=6*